 Can the phone be converted to work on a cable line?

-Yes and No. It is possible and there are electronic products that can be fitted within the phone but beyond what we are prepared to do.
+It is possible, and there are electronic products that can be fitted within the phone but beyond what we are prepared to do.
 It does add more complication to the phone and takes it further away from it’s original condition.
-If this is absolutely required we would recommend an external box solution and may be able to source one, please contact us if this is what you require.
+If this is absolutely required then you will need an extra gadget solution.

 A very kind soul contacted us recently to inform us and anyone else considering using a vintage GPO phone that some cable companies do in fact recognise pulse dialling: Dave from Lincolnshire contacted us to say: “I’m using Virgin Media and a 1956 312L fine with no other gadgets.”
 He offered some advice, which we agree with: “to test if your current set-up supports pulse dialling try ‘tapping’ out a number using an older or basic cheap phone that has the old button that is released when lifting the handset (to get the dialling tone) you can tap out the number with this button.
 10 taps for a zero and 2 for 2, 3 for 3, etc. This mimics the pulse system.
 Dialling the talking clock by tapping is an easy way to see if the network supports pulse dialling.”
 We would recommend that if your supplier is not BT or Sky that you check the support of ‘Pulse Dialling’ before ordering.
 The number for the speaking clock is usually 123.